Iterated Eisenstein \tau-integrals and Multiple Eisenstein L-series: Iterated Eisenstein -integrals and Multiple Eisenstein -series

-In the vector space $\mathcal{MEL_{\tau}}$, we ask $Im(\tau)>0$.
+Finally, in the vector space $\mathcal{MEL_{\tau}}$, we ask $Im(\tau)>0$.
 If we take $\tau=0$ and $t>0$, it is obvious to see this series equals to $0$.
-The interesting case is $\tau=0$ and $t=0$, thanks to the work of Matsumoto and Tanigaw \cite{K.M}, in this case it is well-defined after analytic extension.
+The interesting case is $\tau=0$ and $t=0$.
+As stated in the introduction, it has a meromorphic extension.
 Denote by

-which we call a multiple Eisenstein L-function, it is the multiple Hecke L-function with respect to Eisenstein series, and denote by $\mathcal{MEL}$ the $\mathbb{Q}$-vector space spanned by all multiple Eisenstein L-functions.
+which we call a multiple Eisenstein L-value.
+Denote by $\mathcal{MEL}$ the $\mathbb{Q}$-vector space spanned by all multiple Eisenstein L-values.

-Similar to multiple zeta values, we want to use iterated Eisenstein $\tau$-integrals to express and study multiple Eisenstein L-series.
-This is what we do in the next section.